University of Georgia

 Before joining UGA, Harpaz served as a visiting assistant professor at the Drexel University Kline School of Law teaching courses in federal income tax and enterprise tax.

 Harpaz earned his S.J.D. from the Duke University School of Law.
 While at Duke, he was a Nathan J. Perilman Fellow at the Duke Center for Jewish Studies.
 He earned his LL.M. in International Taxation from the University of Florida Levin College of Law and his LL.B. from the Hebrew University of Jerusalem Faculty of Law.
+Prior to entering legal academia, Harpaz clerked and practiced commercial and corporate law in Israel.

 The U.N.
 Framework Tax Convention: Can it Bridge The North-South Divide?, 115 Tax Notes Int'l 1779 (2024).